MantisBase v0.3.7

 Authenticate a user and receive a JWT token.

-⚠️ Rate Limiting: This endpoint is rate-limited to 5 attempts per minute per IP address to prevent brute force attacks.
+⚠️ Rate Limiting: Login is rate-limited to 5 attempts per minute per IP address to prevent brute force attacks.
 If you exceed this limit, you'll receive a 429 Too Many Requests response with a Retry-After header indicating when you can try again.

 Request Body: